UK A-Z Part 1

 Ironbridge is a village on the River Severn, at the heart of the Ironbridge Gorge, in Shropshire.
 It lies in the civil parish of The Gorge, in the borough of Telford and Wrekin.
 Ironbridge developed beside, and takes its name from, the famous Iron Bridge, a 30 metre (100 ft) cast iron bridge that was built across the river there in 1779.
 The bridge was the first cast iron arch bridge in the world.

-A to Z of Britain, Series 1 1st Stamp (2011) Jodrell Bank
+UK A-Z Part 1 1st Stamp (2011) Jodrell Bank

 Jodrell Bank